justinethier/cyclone/docs/Scheme-code-conventions.md

 ### Namespaces (:)

-Use `:` to explicitly note the namespace from which a name comes. **Only** use when it is not possible to define a library (which would otherwise allow the use of `(prefix ...)` import clause) or when, even inside a library, there would be no other way to prevent name clashes.
+Use `:` to explicitly note the namespace from which a name comes. **Only** use when it is not possible to define a library (which would otherwise allow the use of a `(prefix ...)` import clause) or when, even inside a library, there would be no other way to prevent name clashes.

     foo:procedure